-- In one we compute updated ABoxes in DNF; - alternatively, we compute updated ABoxes in CNF.
+- In one we compute updated ABoxes in DNF; we call this the DNF approach. - Alternatively, we compute updated ABoxes in CNF; we call this the CNF approach.

 Both approaches are further parametrized by using different reasoners, and a different combination of optimization techniques.
 We have implemented the different ABox update algorithms in ECLiPSe-Prolog.